anevjes/AzureSearch.SharePointOnline/README.md

 The solution comprises of the following Azure resources:

-- **Azure Search**
+- **Azure Cognitive Search**
 - **Azure General Purpose Storage Account** - We leverage (BLOBs and Tables)
-- **Azure Web Apps**- for hosting custom SharePoint Online Metadata Merging Web API - used for merging SharePoint Field contents with the associated document inside Azure Search index
+- **Azure Web Apps**- for hosting custom SharePoint Online Metadata Merging Web API - used for merging SharePoint Field contents with the associated document inside Azure Cognitive Search index
 - **Application Insights** for logging

 ## Software Components: